 The automatic setting will control the heat output based on the comfort level selection.
 The manual setting allows you to manually control the heat output settings.
-See page 24, Ignition Cycles.
+See Ignition Cycles on page 25.

 NOTE: See the Wall Control Thermostat manual for detailed instructions.